ajinkya007/steam-rest/readme.md

-about this project
+About this project
 ==================

-this project contains a set of examples and tests for the RESTful API for the sTeam server.
+This project contains a set of examples and tests for the RESTful API for the sTeam server.

-the code is written in coffeescript and needs node.js only for coffeescript translation.
+The code is written in coffeescript and needs node.js only for coffeescript translation.
-deployment can be done as static javascript files, and does not need any kind of dynamic server for the front-end.
+Deployment can be done as static javascript files, and does not need any kind of dynamic server for the front-end.

-the back-end is a RESTful API written for the sTeam server as used by techgrind.asia
+The back-end is a RESTful API written for the sTeam server as used by techgrind.asia

-development instructions
+Development instructions
 ========================

 step 1: install node.js